 Our Love Story

-I met my husband in an unusual way – our two little girls were in Grade One together at an elementary school in North Vancouver, British Columbia, and they introduced us.
+I met my husband in an unusual way.
+Our two little girls were in Grade One together at Sherwood Park Elementary School in North Vancouver, British Columbia, and they introduced us.

-We lived together before our wedding for just two weeks.
-We combined all our possessions and moved our four offspring into our new house on December 15, 1992; my future in-laws (who spoke no English) arrived from Berlin on December 20 to stay with us; we celebrated our first Christmas together as a blended and extended family; and we were married on New Year’s Day.
+We combined all our possessions and moved our four offspring into our new house on December 15, 1992; my future in-laws (who spoke no English) arrived from Berlin five days later to stay with us; we celebrated our first Christmas together as a blended and extended family on December 25; and we were married on New Year’s Day.
 As you can imagine, that month was a veritable maelstrom of activity!

 Since this wasn’t the first wedding for either of us, we didn’t splash out.
 We are both naturally frugal so that worked to our advantage.
 Besides, we needed all our money to raise four children!
 We estimate that our wedding cost less than one thousand dollars (about two thousand dollars today).